syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 {% endhighlight %}

-4. Initialize the **ejGantt** with data source created in the last step.
+4.Initialize the **ejGantt** with data source created in the last step.

 {% highlight js %}